yurywallet/test_assignments/README.md

 # test_assignments

-A collections of results for homework assigments
+A collections of results for homework assigments (Python)

 2018
 - Cashongo (credit risk, loans)